Rustyard/algorithm-practices/Quicksort/README.md

 Best case: compares `~nlgn` times
 Worst case: compares `~1/2 n^2` times
-Note that the worst case is *extremely unlikely* to happen because we **shuffle** the array before sorting, worst case happens only when the random shuffle happens to put everything in the desired order, which is rare.
+Note that the worst case is *extremely unlikely* to happen because we **shuffle** the array before sorting, worst case happens only when the random shuffle happens to put everything in the desired order, which is less likely than ***a thunder strike*** on me.

 ## Other application